-Liabilities represent the amount of funds likely to be paid by CAVC as a result of transactions or events that have already occurred.
+Liabilities represent the amount of funds likely to be paid by the CAVC as a result of transactions or events that have already occurred.

-CAVC reports its liabilities under two categories, Intragovernmental and With the Public.
+The CAVC reports its liabilities under two categories, Intragovernmental and Other than Intragovernmental.
 Intragovernmental liabilities represent funds owed to another government agency.
-Liabilities with the Public represent funds owed to any entity or person that is not a federal agency, including private sector firms and federal employees.
+Liabilities other than intragovernmental represent funds owed to any entity or person that is not a federal agency, including private sector firms and federal employees.
 Each of these categories may include liabilities that are covered by budgetary resources and liabilities not covered by budgetary resources.